ballarat-hackerspace/association/rules-of-the-association.md

 ### 52 Election of President etc.

-**(1)** At the annual general meeting, separate elections must be held for each of the following positions-
+**(1)** At the annual general meeting, separate elections must be held for each of the following positions, subject to the timing outlayed in rule 55 subrules (6)-(11) -

   - (a) President;
   - (b) Vice-President;